 Shorting an asset, also known as taking a short position, means making a bet that the asset will fall in value.
 It is the act of selling the cryptocurrency in the hope that it falls in value and you can buy it back at a lower price thereby profiting from the difference in market price.

-The act of enthusiastically promoting a cryptocurrency or ICO project.
+The act of enthusiastically promoting a cryptocurrency or blockchain project.

 A coin with no obvious potential value or usage.